openshift/enhancements/guidelines/enhancement_template.md

 Fill in the operational impact of these API Extensions in the "Operational Aspects of API Extensions" section.

+### Topology Considerations

+#### Hypershift / Hosted Control Planes

+Are there any unique considerations for making this change work with Hypershift?

+See https://github.com/openshift/enhancements/blob/e044f84e9b2bafa600e6c24e35d226463c2308a5/enhancements/multi-arch/heterogeneous-architecture-clusters.md?plain=1#L282

+How does it affect any of the components running in the management cluster?
+How does it affect any components running split between the management cluster and guest cluster?

+#### Standalone Clusters

+Is the change relevant for standalone clusters?

+#### Single-node Deployments or MicroShift

+How does this proposal affect the resource consumption of a single-node OpenShift deployment (SNO), CPU and memory?

+How does this proposal affect MicroShift?
+For example, if the proposal adds configuration options through API resources, should any of those behaviors also be exposed to MicroShift admins through the configuration file for MicroShift?

-### Implementation Details/Notes/Constraints [optional]
+### Implementation Details/Notes/Constraints

-What are the caveats to the implementation?
-What are some important details that didn't come across above.
+What are some important details that didn't come across above in the **Proposal**?
 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.

-#### Hypershift [optional]

-Does the design and implementation require specific details to account for the Hypershift use case?
-See https://github.com/openshift/enhancements/blob/e044f84e9b2bafa600e6c24e35d226463c2308a5/enhancements/multi-arch/heterogeneous-architecture-clusters.md?plain=1#L282

 ### Risks and Mitigations